ton-blockchain/liquid-staking-contract/Readme.md

 #### User part
-Keep track of ratio of pTON/TON.
+Keep track of ratio of pool jetton/TON.

-Receives deposits from nominators and mints *awaited pTON* for them.
+Receives deposits from nominators and mints *Deposit Payout jettons* for them.

-Receives pTON burns notifications (withdrawal requests) from nominators' wallets and mints *awaited TON* for them
+Receives pool jetton burns notifications (withdrawal requests) from nominators' wallets and mints *Withdrawal Payout jettons* for them

-Keep track of summs of **current round** awaited jettons.
+Keep track of summs of **current round** payout jettons.

 On aggregation event:
-- mints pTON to *awaited pTON* minter for distribution
+- mints pool jetton to *Deposit Payout* minter for distribution
-- sends TONs to *awaited TON* minter to fulfill withdrawals (and when TON from round cames to PP)
+- sends TONs to *Withdrawal Payout* minter to fulfill withdrawals (and when TON from round cames to PP)

 Handlers of incoming messages
 - borrow request (only from Сontroller)
 - Governance requests (from Governance, Halter, Sudoer)
 - debt repayment (only from Controller in *active controller list*)
 - deposits (from any user)
-- burn notifications (from pTON wallets) bounces
+- burn notifications (from pool jetton wallets) bounces
 - TODO